Mo Unisex

 Please note that not every baby name in our database currently has a famous namesake listed.
 If you would like to suggest a name we may have missed or submit a correction, feel free to contact us.
 We review and finalize additions and corrections within 24 hours.

-Mo Farah is an athlete best known for winning multiple Olympic gold medals in long-distance running.
+Mo Farah is a long-distance runner best known for winning multiple Olympic gold medals and World Championships.

 Mo Willems is an author and illustrator best known for the Elephant & Piggie series and Don't Let the Pigeon Drive the Bus!